All Episodes

 We'll have more on this Weinstein issue and duplicity.

-Anyone ever think now does it matter when Sean Hannity says, as often as I've said, that Hillary Clinton taking money from countries where women are abused, told how to dress, can't drive, can't vote, can't leave the house without a male permission or a male relative, can't travel abroad, that Men decide if they can go to work or go to school.
+Anyone ever think, now does it matter when Sean Hannity says, as often as I've said, that Hillary Clinton taking money from countries where women are abused, told how to dress, can't drive, can't vote, can't leave the house without a male permission or a male relative, can't travel abroad, that men decide if they can go to work or go to school.

-Does it now the fact that she takes money and they bought her silence?
+Does it now, the fact that she takes money and they bought her silence, does it mean more to you today?

-Or that she takes countries uh money from countries for her foundation where gays and lesbians are killed.
+Does it now that the hypocrisy that I pointed out, or that she takes countries, money from countries for her foundation where gays and lesbians are killed?

-Well, Hannity, you don't agree with us on gay marriage.
+And over the years, well, Hannity, you don't agree with us on gay marriage.

 I'm the one that's been saying these are the countries that persecute Christians and persecute Jews.